Weir, Kansas

 Weir is a city in Cherokee County, Kansas, United States.
 As of the 2020 census, the population of the city was 569.

 History

-Weir was founded in 1872.
-It is named after landowner T. M. Weir, who donated forty acres as a townsite.
+Weir was founded in 1872 and is named after landowner T. M. Weir, who donated forty acres as a townsite.
 The first post office in Weir was established in 1875.

 In 1873, the Weir City Zinc Company was the first zinc smelter to open at Weir.
 Weir was also one of the first locations in Kansas where coal was mined commercially.
-Weir is, in large part undermined at a depth of about 30 feet where coal was mined from a 4 foot thick vein.
+Weir is, in large part, undermined at a depth of about 30 feet where coal was mined from a four-foot-thick vein.
 In 1899, more than 200 African-American miners traveled to Weir from Pana, Illinois, after being attacked by white union members in what was called the Pana riot during a coal mining strike.
 They were eager for work and unwilling to return to Alabama, from where they had been recruited.